Gyrobot/Gcode-Filament-Mixer/README.md

 1. Split the stl model up into various parts, each reflecting a specific mix ratio of feedstock.
 1. Run current slicing software for multi-extrusion.
 I use Slic3r which outputs specific extruder change Gcodes "T1" "T2" etc for each area of the model (see video).
 1. Run the "Gcode Filament Mixer" that will search for the extruder change "T" codes.
 Once found, replace the respective "E" values with a recalculated "A" and "B" value based upon the mix percentages required.
 1. Run Gcode through a modified firmware that can use A and B values (or similar Codes) to drive independent extruders.
-I believe Sailfish can use A and B values `G1 X100 Y100 A10 B20` and Aprinter firmware uses E and U `G1 X100 Y100 E10 U20`
+I believe Sailfish can use A and B values `G1 X100 Y100 A10 B20` and Aprinter firmware uses E, U and V `G1 X100 Y100 E10 U20 V5`

-It is easy for me to change the script to mix more than two extruders (for full range colour mixing) and output different extruder codes.
+It is easy for me to change the script to mix more than three extruders (dual and triple included) and output different extruder codes.
 J.Corbett proposed A,B,C,D,J and K etc for the Gcodes in his paper on [Colour Mixing (Page 29)](http://reprap.org/mediawiki/images/0/05/RepRapColourMixingReport-jmc.pdf).
 However A,B and C are already used for X,Y,Z rotational axes resp.

 I have currently set 10 mix ratios, more can easily be added.
 Please remember this was to create different flexibilities where there are only two input filaments (flexible and non flexible)